top of page

 Why Is My Deck Post Pushing Up?
 Signs of Structural Deck Failure

-As a trusted deck builder Minnetonka homeowners rely on, we’ve seen this issue more often than you might think.
-The good news?
-It’s usually a sign you can catch early if you know what to look for.
-Let’s walk through what’s happening and what you should do next.
+Noticing a deck post that seems out of place can be alarming.
+Maybe it has shifted upward, or perhaps your deck feels uneven and less solid than before.
+As a trusted deck builder Minnetonka homeowners rely on, I can assure you that this issue is more common than you might think.
+The good news is that it’s usually a sign you can catch early if you know what to look for.
+Let’s explore what’s happening and what steps you should take next.

-Over time, this repeated cycle can cause visible shifting.
-A professional deck builder Minnetonka residents trust will always consider soil conditions and frost depth during installation to prevent this from happening.
+Over time, this repeated cycle can lead to visible shifting.
+A professional deck builder Minnetonka residents trust will always consider soil conditions and frost depth during installation to prevent this issue from occurring.

 Common Causes of Deck Post Movement

-There isn’t just one reason this happens.
-It’s often a mix of factors.
-One of the biggest is shallow footings.
-If the base of your deck wasn’t installed below the frost line, it’s more vulnerable to movement.
+There are multiple reasons why deck posts may shift.
+One significant factor is shallow footings.
+If the base of your deck wasn’t installed below the frost line, it becomes more vulnerable to movement.

-Poor drainage can also play a role.
-Water collecting around the base of your deck increases the chances of freezing and expansion.
+Poor drainage can also contribute to this problem.
+Water pooling around the base of your deck increases the likelihood of freezing and expansion.

-Sometimes, it’s simply age.
+Sometimes, age plays a role.
 Older decks weren’t always built to today’s standards, and over time, small shifts become more noticeable.

-This is where experienced local deck contractors can help identify the root cause rather than just treating the symptom.
+This is where experienced local deck contractors can help identify the root cause rather than just treating the symptoms.

 Warning Signs of Structural Deck Issues

 In some cases, gaps can appear between the deck and the house.
-These small changes are easy to ignore at first.
-But they’re often early indicators of a larger structural issue.
+These small changes are easy to overlook at first.
+However, they often serve as early indicators of a larger structural issue.

 Is This Dangerous?